dictcp/uplex-varnish-k8s-ingress/docs/self-sharding.md

 * If a cacheable response is in at least one the cluster's caches, then subsequent requests for the same object will be cache hits while the TTL is still valid, regardless of which Varnish instance received the request from the LoadBalancer.
+Downstream responses are consistent, since there is one primary cache for each response.

 * When instances are added to or removed from the cluster, the forwarding of requests to instances changes only as necessary.
 New